dmaone/CommonSense/README.md

 Whew.
 Hopefully you're done with soldering now.

 # Building
+You'll need Windows machine.
+Mac with VirtualBox will do - but a couple of notes there.
+You'll need to download [Virtualbox](https://www.virtualbox.org/wiki/Downloads) (v5.2.2 was used) - don't forget the extension pack - and a [windows image](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) - I used "MSEdge on Win10".
+Download, unpack, click the .ovf, wait for import to complete.
+Then open settings (right-click, "Settings"), click "Ports", select "USB" tab, enable USB 2.0 controller, click the plug with blue dot.
+THIS WILL CONNECT ALL NEW USB DEVICES TO YOUR VM.
+Run the VM now.
+You have your windows development environment now.
+Download PSoC creator into VM, install (typical works just fine), and continue.
+Linux with Virtualbox will probably work too - but not tested as I don't have any hardware running Linux and running virtualbox inside virtualbox is not something I plan to do anytime soon.

+Download and install (PSoC Creator)[http://www.cypress.com/products/psoc-creator-integrated-design-environment-ide] - you actually can download without suffering akamai download manager.
+Typical install works just fine. v4.1 was used, though newer should work too.

 ## Bootloader
 * Open PSoC Creator
 * Open "CY8CKIT-059 Bootloader.cywrk" workspace